We provide a number of web portals for our user community.

 Create, edit, submit, and monitor jobs.
 To access the job management tools, use the "Jobs" menu.
 For more information about the tools please visit the job management page.

 Request a desktop to run GUI applications, without the hassle or performance problems associated with X11 forwarding.
-Currently, desktop environments can only be provisioned from Glenn.
-To access one, please select "Glenn Desktop" from the "Apps" menu.
-A small "JNLP" file will be downloaded; execute that file in Java and it will open a desktop on Glenn.
+To access one, please select "Glenn Desktop" or "Oakley Desktop" from the "Apps" menu.
+A small "JNLP" file will be downloaded; execute that file in Java and it will open a desktop on the HPC system selected.

 OnDemand provides a web-based FTP client that can be used to upload and download files to your OSC home directory or project directory, and move, delete, rename, modify permissions, and even edit files.